jonalmeida/jonalmeida.github.com/scripts/garmin/README.md

 Add one activity ID per line to `garmin_ignore.txt`; `#` starts a comment.
 The importer skips those IDs forever.
 Use it for races logged twice, walks that Garmin filed as runs, or anything you do not want on the site.
+The content rules above append to this same file, as bare IDs.

+This list wins over everything, including `--no-content-filter`.

-To re-import a post from scratch, delete its markdown file and remove its ID from the `imported` list in `garmin_imported.json`.
+To re-import a post from scratch, remove its ID from the `imported` list in `garmin_imported.json`.
+The post directory and its photos are overwritten, so there is no need to delete them first — the slug is derived from the activity's position among that date's runs, not from what is on disk.

 ## What the map shows